13 Focused Assessment: Nutritional Assessment

 VI.
 Related Laboratory and Diagnostic Procedures/ Findings

 Nutritional assessment is an ongoing process for hospitalized patients.
-Through the assessment findings, if the patient is suspected to have nutritional concerns such as inadequate oral intake or poor wound healing, further diagnostic and laboratory tests may be proceeded to uncover the underlining causes and provide nutritional support.
+If assessment findings suggest nutritional concerns, such as inadequate oral intake or poor wound healing, further diagnostic and laboratory tests may be conducted to uncover underlining causes and provide nutritional support.

-Some laboratory results can be reviewed to determine the patient’s nutritional status.
-Serum albumin and prealbumin levels can be used to decide the patient’s protein requirements.
-Electrolytes (such as serum calcium, magnesium, phosphorous), blood urea nitrogen (BUN), and creatinine can be evaluated to assess the patient’s overall fluid volume status and the need for parental nutrition.
-If diet-related non communicable diseases or metabolic diseases are suspected, glucose and lipid levels may be assessed.
-Transferrin is a protein that transports iron through the blood to different tissues and organs.
-Serum transferrin levels may indicate protein status.
-Low transferrin may indicate iron deficiency and cause anemia.
-In evaluation of anemia, Complete blood count (CBC), serum iron level, serum vitamin B12 and folate levels will also be checked.
-Blood tests for specific vitamin deficiencies may be necessary in patients who have gastrointestinal malabsorption (Hinkle & Cheever, 2018).
+Certain laboratory results can help determine a patient’s nutritional status.
+Serum albumin and prealbumin levels are useful for assessing patient’s protein requirements.
+Electrolytes (such as serum calcium, magnesium, and phosphorous), blood urea nitrogen (BUN), and creatinine can be evaluated to assess fluid volume status and the need for parental nutrition.
+If diet-related noncommunicable or metabolic diseases are suspected, glucose and lipid levels (total cholesterol, LDL, HDL, and triglycerides) may be assessed.
+Transferrin, a protein that transports iron through the blood to various tissues and organs, can indicate protein status.
+Low transferrin levels may signal iron deficiency and anemia.
+In the evaluation of anemia, a complete blood count (CBC), serum iron level, serum vitamin B12, and folate levels are also checked.
+Additionally, blood tests for specific vitamin deficiencies may be necessary for patients with gastrointestinal malabsorption (Hinkle, 2021).

 Click the link to access additional nutritional assessment OERs: Nutrition.